Thursday, January 1, 2026

 The Electric Ladyland (1968) cover art in Jimi's home country of the U.S.A..

 Many tracks from this week or so of recording have since been released, and the evidence supports this hypothesis.
 "Look Over Yonder," by far the most polished and overdubbed recording to come out of these sessions, was originally recorded for Axis: Bold As Love over a year earlier.
-They also recorded versions of several of their live staples, "Lover Man" and "Red House."
-Beyond that, things get iffy.
-Often based more or less just on jams or riffs or melodic ideas, most tracks contain only the building blocks of what could become a finished song.
+Apart from their extended cover of Them's "Gloria," they also put down versions of their live staples "Lover Man" and "Red House."
+Beyond that though, things get iffy.
+Often based more or less just on jams, riffs or melodic ideas, most tracks contain only the building blocks of what could become a finished song.
 Some are unfinished backing tracks ("Untitled Basic Track"), some are sonic experiments ("New Rising Sun"), some are jams with few to no lyrics ("Hear My Freedom," "Messenger," "Calling All The Devil's Children," "Peace In Mississippi.").
-None of these are worthy of standard, widespread official release, and I'm sure he would have been furious if any of them had been put out while he was alive, especially outside the context of an archival, fan-oriented collection.
+None of these are worthy of standard, widespread official release, and I'm sure he would have been furious if any of them had been put out while he was alive, especially outside of the context of a designated archival, fan-oriented collection.

 Sunrise by Eire Apparent.
 Hendrix's fingerprints are all over it.